masakazu-kojo/freemarket_sample_32b/README.md

 |t.datetime |:reset_password_sent_at||
 |t.datetime |:remember_created_at||
 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :credit_cards
+- has_many :credit_cards, dependent: :destroy
-- has_many :todos
+- has_many :todos, dependent: :destroy
-- has_many :informations
+- has_many :informations, dependent: :destroy
 - has_many :tradings
 - has_many :purchaseds
 - has_many :comments
+- has_many :favorites
-- has_one :identitys
+- has_one :identitys, dependent: :destroy
-- has_one :addresss
+- has_one :addresss, dependent: :destroy
-- has_one :profiles
+- has_one :profiles, dependent: :destroy

 ## Identitys(本人確認情報)
 |Type|Colume|Options|